 Language courses for pregnant women with English needs, to help them engage with their midwife and be more in control of their pregnancy and labour

-ESOL+ for pregnancy aims to help pregnant women develop their English language skills.
+ESOL for Pregnancy aims to help pregnant women develop their English language skills.
 It engages about 90 women each year through carefully-developed five-week courses.
 Delivered by an experienced ESOL (English for Speakers of Other Languages) tutor at Shipley College working alongside a midwife, the courses help women talk to their midwife and other health professionals and take control of their pregnancy and labour.
 They aim to help pregnant women understand the importance of a healthy pregnancy to their baby’s development and wellbeing.

 Research indicates that nearly a third (29%) of women who have babies in the Better Start Bradford area cannot speak or read English.
 This may have a knock-on effect on their ability to engage with midwifery and other important health services.

 Who delivers it?
 An experienced ESOL tutor from Shipley College alongside a midwife

 How do families book on?
 To sign up or refer someone, contact Shipley College on 01274 327327 or [email protected].
 Or fill in our quick project enquiry form (at the bottom of our main projects page).

 The courses will cover: having a healthy pregnancy, check-ups with the midwife, signs of labour, birth plans, and hospital visits.

 Women will learn about communicating with their midwife, including: